 Tissue damage can eventually lead to venous ulcers, which are non-healing, open wounds.
 The most common site of venous ulcers is the ankles.
 Venous ulcers can place you at risk for serious infection.
-If you experience ankle swelling, skin changes, or the formation of venous ulcers, we recommend scheduling a consultation with our board-certified vein doctors.
+If you experience ankle swelling, skin changes, or the formation of venous ulcers, we recommend scheduling a consultation with our experienced vein specialists.

 Discover Minimally Invasive Vein Treatment at USA Vein Clinics